leezer3/OpenBVE-Site/play-cabcontrollers/index.md

 This will be recognised as a standard Joystick, but may require calibration for all axis to work correctly.
 Calibration may be performed under the Options menu.

+**Troubleshooting:**

+If the game unexpectedly crashes when a RailDriver is connected, please try connecting the RailDriver directly to the computer, as opposed to using a USB hub.

 ## OHC-PC01 from SanYing Heavy Industries

 <img src="/images/OHC-PC01.jpg" alt="The OH-PC01">